barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 4. ...and a few seconds later the Receiver sees her Libra balance increasing.

 If the above looks very familiar, it's because it is!
 At its core Libra is not a currency.
-It is a fusion between an IOU and an asset-based stablecoin.
+It is a fusion between an IOU and an asset-backed stablecoin.
 The novelty here is that it is backed by a basket of currencies, reducing [currency risk][105].
 Steps 1 and 2 are the on-ramp to the platform.
 What is missing on the other side of this diagram is the off-ramp, where Libra would be converted to GBP.